Our Muddy Trip To Sandoval Lake In The Amazon

-There are few places on this planet where you can truly get close to mother nature, one of those places however is Sandoval Lake in the Tambopata National Reserve in the Amazon Basin, in Peru.
+There are few places on this planet where you can truly get close to mother nature.
+One of those places is Sandoval Lake in the Tambopata National Reserve in the Amazon Basin, in Peru.

 Tambopata National Reserve is part of a massive National Park located along the border between Peru and Bolivia.
 This area is home to over 20,000 plant species, 900 species of birds (actually more species of birds then in all of the USA and Canada), 91 different types of mammals, 1,230 different types of butterflies, and 127 different kinds of snakes and reptiles, some of which we came far too close to on this trip.

-Of all the various types of animals that call the Amazon home, the number one animal that Bob and I went there to see, and to photograph, was The Giant Otter.
-These over-sized otters, which make our Canadian otters look pint-sized, are now one of the most endangered species in the whole of the Amazon basin.
+Of all the various types of animals that call the Amazon home, the number one animal that Bob and I went there to see was the Giant Otter.
+These over-sized otters, that make our Canadian otters look pint-sized, are now one of the most endangered species in the whole of the Amazon basin.
 The main reason is because, over the last hundred years, they were hunted into near extinction for their beautiful velvety pelts.

 Our trek which was organized for us by Tropical Nature Travel began at the city of Puerto Maldonado at the confluence of the Tambopata and Madre de Dios Rivers.
 When we arrived at the dock, two pairs of rubber boots were waiting for us by our river boat.
 “Why boots?”, we wondered.
 Well, our trip from riverside into the wet Amazon jungle would soon answer that question.

-The river near Puerto Maldonado was very busy with various boats coming and going, all laden with assorted types of cargo such as fruits and vegetables.
+The river near Puerto Maldonado was very busy with various boats coming and going, each laden with assorted types of cargo such as fruits and vegetables.